Data Handling & Security

 - any ideas, designs or inventions generated through the research programme.

 Researchers should keep clear and accurate records of the procedures followed and the approvals granted during the research process, including records of the interim results obtained as well as of the final outcomes.

 All data collected in relation to the research project must be secured at all times to ensure confidentiality.
 This is especially important during periods when the data or the media on which the data is stored is in transit.
 Thought should be given to data backup and version control.
 The principles outlined below give general guidance.
-Please also refer to the University Policy on Data Protection and the Data Protection Act 1998 (see also Legal Liabilities and Responsibilities section of these Ethical Principles).
+Please also refer to the University's Data Protection webpage and the Data Protection Act 2018 (see also Legal Liabilities and Responsibilities section of these Ethical Principles).

 Handling personal information

 In all research, it is important to ensure that identifying information (e.g. names and addresses) is stored separately from other personal information collected as part of the research (e.g. interview transcripts, questionnaire responses) and securely (e.g. in a locked filing cabinet, password protected computer).